Fahren1t/Samurai-Game/README.md

    ![image](https://github.com/user-attachments/assets/83dbd06a-b5dc-4f6b-89e5-9be6bb6e42aa)

    I had to add some lines of code in order tests to work.
 I had to define the test library I think.
 I thing result was pretty satisfying.
 I am really not good with java.
 So I got help from a really good tutorial to learn how to use gradle tools.
 They are really     similar to github actions and unity unit tests.
-With this, now I know how to build java projects and implement unit tests.
+With this, now I know how to build java projects and implement unit tests. https://github.com/Fahren1t/GradleProjetct here is the whole project.

    ![run-test-gradle](https://github.com/user-attachments/assets/2ed4283d-8749-4fd8-b19f-2b7c0128745a)